Architecture#

 • Native — Last lines of runner.log under that instance’s directory (~/.gh-sr/runners/<instance> on Linux/macOS, or %USERPROFILE%\.gh-sr\runners\<instance> on Windows).
 On Windows, if that file is missing or empty, gh sr tails the newest *.log under _diag in the same directory.

-• Docker — Last lines from docker logs for container gh-runner-<instance>.
+• Container — Last lines from docker logs for outer container gh-sr-<instance>.

 If count is greater than 1, pass the specific instance (for example myapp-1) so logs match the right directory or container.